DavidHe1127/Mr.He_HandBook/DevOps/terraform_ansible.md

 - `$ terraform init -plugin-dir=<PLUGINS_BINARY_LOCATION>`
 - Move plugins directory into `.terraform/`

+Terraform talks to AWS by using the supplied AWS credentials with the Terraform AWS Provider Plugin, which under the hood utilises the AWS Go SDK.

 ### Terraform lifecycle hooks

 - `create_before_destroy` useful when trying to have zero service down time.